 Ohio Legal Help leverages technology and innovation to improve justice and fairness for all Ohioans.
 Our work removes barriers to the law so that all Ohioans can understand their legal options, make informed decisions and connect to legal and community resources.

 What We Do

 Ohio Legal Help is a nonprofit organization that was founded in 2018 to help all Ohioans access the civil justice system.
 We provide plain language legal help information, interactive self-help tools and connections to local legal and community resources that can help people resolve their legal issues.

-Our legal help information is written by our content team and reviewed by expert private and legal aid lawyers.
+Our legal help information is written by Our Team and reviewed by expert private and legal aid lawyers.
 This ensures that Ohio Legal Help users have information that is easy to understand, action-oriented and accurate.

 In 2015, Ohio’s Task Force on Access to Justice, convened by Chief Justice Maureen O’Connor and comprised of members of the courts, legal aid, the Foundation and the private bar, recommended specific actions to help close the civil justice gap.
 The sixth recommendation from the Supreme Court’s Access to Justice Task Force Report was to “develop and maintain a statewide website devoted to providing free and accurate legal information to Ohio residents.”